 For each supported protocol, a tab is shown in this window.
 Each tab label shows the number of endpoints captured (e.g. the tab label “Ethernet · 4” tells you that four ethernet endpoints have been captured).
 If no endpoints of a specific protocol were captured, the tab label will be greyed out (although the related page can still be selected).

 Each row in the list shows the statistical values for exactly one endpoint.

 Thebutton will copy the list values to the clipboard in CSV (Comma Separated Values) or YAML format.
-The button will show the endpoints mapped in your web browser.

 Section 8.5, “Endpoints” above for a list of endpoint types.
 The enabled types are saved in your profile settings.lets you choose which traffic type tabs are shown.
 See